furkansenharputlu/f-license/README.md

 # f-license
 > **NOTE**: This project will be improved with lots of new features!

-**f-license** is an open-source license activation tool.
-You can quickly add license key validation to your application.
+**f-license** is an open-source license creation and verification tool.
+You can quickly add license key verification to your application.
 Don't implement yourself, just use the open-source product!

 # Features